-Specialized ABA therapy for adolescents ages 13–18.
+Specialized ABA therapy for adolescents in Orlando.
 Age-appropriate goals focused on independence, life skills, and social success.

 Many people assume ABA therapy is only for toddlers and young children.
 This is a misconception.
 Adolescents and teenagers with autism benefit greatly from ABA therapy — especially when programs are designed with age-appropriate goals and methods that respect their growing independence and identity.

-Teenagers ages 13–18 with autism spectrum disorder, including those who were diagnosed early and continue to need support, teens newly diagnosed during adolescence, and young adults preparing for independence and post-secondary life.
+Our teen programs serve individuals ages 13–18 with autism spectrum disorder, including those diagnosed early who continue to need support, teens newly diagnosed during adolescence, and young adults preparing for independence and post-secondary life.

 We work closely with IEP teams, school counselors, and parents to ensure therapy goals align with school expectations and long-term plans.
 Transition planning for post-secondary education, employment, and independent living is a key focus for our older clients.